XiaoyiHan6/LrAdjustmentMechanism-Pytorch-master/README.md

 # LrAdjustmentMechanism-Pytorch-master

-There are seven types of scheduler mechanisms by commonly used!
+There are seven types of Learning rate adjustment scheduler mechanisms by commonly used!

-===
+---